-While many veterinarians choose to work as associates within an established practice, some do decide to venture our on their own and build a new practice from the ground up.
+While many veterinarians choose to work as associates within an established practice, some decide to venture out on their own and build a new practice from the ground up.
 Starting any business can be a difficult task, but with careful planning, the process can run quite smoothly.

-Obtain Regulatory Approvals and Licenses
+Location, Regulatory Approvals, and Licenses

 Once the location is secured and all necessary permits acquired, the clinic needs to be outfitted with a variety of supplies, medical equipment, laboratory instruments, and drugs.
 Some clinics also choose to offer pet food, pet supplies, and other over the counter items.